yakobu/patch-issue/README.rst

-Ok, So how to I start?
+Ok, So how do I start?
 ----------------------

 First, you need to make a connection to Jira in your code,
 and just for that there is an awesome library called -
 yeah you guessed right - ``jira`` - [jira pypi link](https://pypi.org/project/jira/).